 Although there are many vehicles to raise funds, struggling companies tend to use dilutive transactions to pay debts or raise money.
 To do so, these companies issue new shares and sell them to the public or give them to lenders.

 Diversity is the mix of assets that you have in your portfolio.
-There is diversity in asset classes and diversity of asset classes.
+There are two types of diversification to consider when investing:

-- Diversity of Asset Classes: Diversity of asset classes relates to the mix of asset classes within your portfolio.
-For example, a portfolio with a diversity of asset classes might include a mix of stocks, bonds, real estate, precious metals, and other asset classes.
+- Diversity of Asset Classes.
+Diversity of asset classes relates to the mix of different types of assets within your portfolio.
+For example, a portfolio with a diversity of asset classes might include a mix of stocks, bonds, real estate, precious metals, and other assets.

 Diversification is important because it protects you from excessive loss.
 A single investment within a portfolio may fall, but if the portfolio is diverse, gains in other assets or asset classes can ease the loss burden.